openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

    - `direction` - (`higher-better` or `higher-worse`) a string parameter defining whether metric value should be increased in accuracy-aware algorithms.
    - `type` - a string representation of metric type.
 For example, 'accuracy' or 'mean_iou'.

-All subclasses should override the following methods:
-- `update(output, annotation)` - calculates and updates the accuracy metric value using last model output and annotation.
-- `reset()` - resets collected accuracy metric.

 ### Engine